 Our presence on every continent guarantees you the same high quality wherever you are.
-ASSAB is our wholly-owned subsidiary and exclusive sales channel, representing Uddeholm in various parts of the world.
+ASSAB is our wholly-owned subsidiary and exclusive sales channel, representing Uddeholm in the Asia Pacific area.

 Together we secure our position as the world's leading supplier of tooling materials.
 We act worldwide, so there is always an Uddeholm or ASSAB representative close at hand to give local advice and support.
 For us it is all a matter of trust - in long-term partnerships as well as in developing new products.
 Trust is something you earn, every day.